hashicorp/terraform-provider-google/website/docs/r/vertex_ai_index_endpoint.html.markdown

 * `update_time` -
   The timestamp of when the Index was last updated in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.

+* `public_endpoint_domain_name` -
+  If publicEndpointEnabled is true, this field will be populated with the domain name to use for this index endpoint.

 ## Timeouts